 There’ll be a huge amount of information to take away at each viewing and it’s easy to realise you forgot to ask lots of important questions.
 Sometimes it can also be difficult to work out what questions to ask at a wedding viewing.

 The 40 Most Important Questions to Ask Your Wedding Venue

-To make sure you’ve got all the essential information you need before you put down a deposit, here’s a list of 32 questions to ask your wedding venue.
+To make sure you’ve got all the essential information you need before you put down a deposit, here’s a list of 35 questions to ask a wedding venue.
 We’re assuming you’ve already checked that the venue is available on your wedding date, of course!

-We’ve made you a handy PDF of all these questions with space to write your answers so you can print out a copy to take with you on your venue visit.
-Not every question will be relevant to you, but this will cover all your bases so when it comes to comparing venues you’ll have all the info at hand.
+Print off the questions from our free printable PDF and pack a pen in your bag to jot down the answers.
+Not every question will be relevant to you, but this will cover all your bases, so when it comes to comparing venues you’ll have all the info at hand.

 1. How Long Can I Provisionally Hold a Date For?

 During peak wedding season, it’s important to hold your wedding date to avoid the disappointment of someone else booking it.
 Some venues let you hold a date for free for a certain period of time, while others will ask you to pay a refundable (sometimes non-refundable) deposit.

 Find out whether they reserve dates, whether or not you’ll need to pay and how long they’ll hold it for while you weigh up your venue options.